Guides, Italy

 Book Main Attractions Ahead of Time

-Italy has some of the world’s most well-known sights and locations in the world.
+Italy has some of the most well-known sights and locations in the world.
 With that comes tourists.
 Lots and lots (and lots and lots) of tourists.
-In fact, in 2019 there were nearly 100 million tourists that visited Italy.
+In fact, in 2025 there were an estimated185 million tourists that visited Italy.

 Like I said, lots of tourists.

 As a result, many of Italy’s top tourist attractions can have nightmarish lines for admission taking up much of your valuable time.
-Fortunately, there’s a very easy way to avoid many of these lines that a shocking number of people don’t seem to take advantage of.
+Fortunately, there’s a very easy way to avoid many of these lines that a shocking number of people traveling in Italy don’t seem to take advantage of.

 Almost all of Italy’s top cathedrals and museums offer advance booking where you can select what time you’d like to visit.
 This allows you to avoid the hassle of waiting in line while giving you the convenience of visiting at a time convenient for your schedule.
 In fact, some attractions require advance tickets such as the dome climb for Florence’s and Siena’s duomos.